madhank93/learn-k8s-ckad/README.md

   kubectl get pods -o wide # List all pods with more information
   ```

-Add `-o wide` to the command get more info.
+Add `-o wide` to the command to get more info.

   </p>